Flood Relief Efforts on National and International Level

 The Education Minister also gave the Chairman HEC instructions to develop a system for exempting students from flood-affected areas from paying both their current and future university fees.

-Additionally, the Chairman of HEC was requested by the Minister of Education to establish scholarship programmes for undergraduate and graduate students who were impacted by the greatest floods in Pakistani history.
+Additionally, the Chairman of HEC was requested by the Minister of Education to establish scholarship program for undergraduate and graduate students who were impacted by the greatest floods in Pakistani history.

 In order to support UNHCR’s operations in Pakistan, particularly this most recent emergency response to the flooding and other events impacting refugees and host communities in Pakistan, Xiaomi Foundation today made a donation to UNHCR of USD 100,000.